krahets/hello-algo/en/docs/chapter_introduction/what_is_dsa.md

 ## 1.2.3 &nbsp; Relationship between data structures and algorithms

-As shown in the Figure 1-4 , data structures and algorithms are highly related and closely integrated, specifically in the following three aspects:
+As shown in Figure 1-4, data structures and algorithms are highly related and closely integrated, specifically in the following three aspects:

 - Data structures are the foundation of algorithms.
 They provide structured data storage and methods for manipulating data for algorithms.
 - Algorithms are the stage where data structures come into play.
 The data structure alone only stores data information; it is through the application of algorithms that specific problems can be solved.